 Generally, investing community property in personal property having "situs" in a common law state (or depositing community funds in an account in a common law state) does not affect the investment's community property character.
+Since it is personal property, the law of the couple's domicile should control.
+See Schoenblum, supra, at 10:21[C].
+The IRM at 25.18.1.3.6 is in accord, citing Reeves v.
+Schulmeier, 303 F.2d 802, 806 (5th Cir.
+1962); Peters v.
+Haley, 762 So.
+2d 695 (Ct.
+App.
+La.
+2000), writ denied, 766 So.
+2d 547 (La.
+2000).

-Since it is personal property, the law of the couple's domicile ordinarily controls.
-See Schoenblum, at 10-88.
-Similarly, residents of common law states cannot convert personal property into community property by investing personal property in an investment that has a community property state situs.
-If the investment by a common law resident is in real property in a community property state, see X, B, infra.
+Similarly, residents of common law states cannot convert personal property into community property by simply investing personal property in a personal property investment that has a community property state situs.
+If the investment by a common law resident is in real property in Texas, see IX, H, infra, and X, B, infra.

-The ownership of a real property in the common law state purchased with community property is governed by the law of the situs, but the situs state will typically recognize both spouses' ownership interests.
+The ownership of a real property in the common law state purchased with community property has been governed historically by the law of the situs, and the situs state has typically recognized both spouses' ownership interests.
 But, the real question is whether the real property purchased with community property in the common law state is actually community property, or do the spouses simply own the property as tenants in common or joint tenants?
 Surprisingly, there is little case law on point.
 One noted authority states, ". . . the common law jurisdiction will respect the interest of the spouses in that property, even though the exact community nature is not recognized by that jurisdiction."
 Gerald Treacy, Tax Management Estates, Gifts and Trusts Portfolio, 802-2nd, Community Property: General Considerations (BNA).
-At least one case has held it is "community property" in the bankruptcy context.
-See Countryman v.
-Estate of Eisner (In re Eisner), No. 05-44474, 2007 WL 2479654 (Bankr.
-E.D.
-Tex.
-Aug.
-28, 2007).